dynamsoft-docs/document-viewer-docs/api/class/formmanager.md

 ### setFieldProps()

-Update the runtime properties of a form field and trigger the associated form controls to refresh.
+Update the properties of a form field and trigger the associated form controls to refresh.

 **Syntax**